nixworks/public/news/2006/01/6/index.md

 ##### Janjaweed
 ### [ Janjaweed militants cross the Sudanese border into Chad and attack the villages of Boroto, Ade, and Moudaina, killing nine and seriously wounding three others.
 Chad once again warns Sudan that it will retaliate for attacks by Janjaweed and UFDC rebel attacks. ](/news/2006/01/6/janjaweed-militants-cross-the-sudanese-border-into-chad-and-attack-the-villages-of-boroto-ade-and-moudaina-killing-nine-and-seriously-wo.md)
-_Context: Sudan, Chad, Janjaweed, UFDC, attack the villages of Boroto, Ade, and Moudaina_
+_Context: attack the villages of Boroto, Ade, and Moudaina, Chad, Sudan, Janjaweed, UFDC_

 ##### 2005 Kashmir earthquake
 ### [ 2005 Kashmir earthquake: SOS Children report gastroenteritis, pneumonia and bronchitis rife in emergency camps as landslides block route to Muzaffarabad.
 The organization now has a total of 106 children with missing parents in its care. ](/news/2006/01/6/2005-kashmir-earthquake-sos-children-report-gastroenteritis-pneumonia-and-bronchitis-rife-in-emergency-camps-as-landslides-block-route-to.md)
-_Context: Muzaffarabad, pneumonia, 2005 Kashmir earthquake, bronchitis, gastroenteritis, SOS Children_
+_Context: Muzaffarabad, pneumonia, gastroenteritis, 2005 Kashmir earthquake, SOS Children, bronchitis_

 ##### Gang of Four
 ### [ The People's Republic of China announces that the last surviving member of the Gang of Four, Yao Wenyuan, died on December 23, 2005. ](/news/2006/01/6/the-people-s-republic-of-china-announces-that-the-last-surviving-member-of-the-gang-of-four-yao-wenyuan-died-on-december-23-2005.md)